tyborgg/CS100-Labs-Final-Project/README.md

  <img src="images/minigames.png?raw=true" width="600">
  > When the user lands on a “Mini Game” space throughout the maze, they are presented with a choice(play the game with the risk of losing health or gaining points OR they can skip the game for a loss of 30 points).
 The user interface for the mini game is prompted by the abstract factory strategy.
  <img src="images/singleton.png?raw=true" width="600">
+  Both the SetupMaze and the Menu classes should have just one instance each.
+The SetupMaze class will be called upon to setup the borders for the maze.
+The Menu class will be called to create a menu that gives the user options to save and load.
  <img src="images/CS100AbstractFactoryDesignPattern.PNG?raw=true" width="600">

  > ## Phase III